sebastian-h/Pi2EE7/README.md

 * read rss feeds
 * use some form of display (like 24 character LCD-Display or something)

-lets see how far we come
+lets see how far we come...

 Currently this piece of software is developed on OSX and Linux using Netbeans and Glassfish.
 It is then run in "production" on a raspberry pi using IBM Websphere Liberty.